MATH5916 is a Honours and Postgraduate Coursework Mathematics course. See the course overview below.

 More information: This recent course handout (pdf) contains information about course objectives, assessment, course materials and the syllabus.

-If you are currently enrolled in MATH5916, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH5916, you can log into UNSW Moodle for this course.

 Survival analysis is the analysis of data representing the time to occurrence of a certain event or endpoint ("time-to-event" data).
 In a medical context, examples of endpoints include death, relief of pain, and recurrence of symptoms.